JasonWarrenUK/Those-Who-Came-Before/README.md

 A basic artefact generator & [web UI](https://jasonwarrenuk.github.io/Those-Who-Came-Before/).
 It currently generates lists of 5 unique artefacts, each comprising a type of object (axe, urn, etc) and a material it's made from (wood, bone, etc).

+### Which Branches are Being Worked On?

+Right now I'm knee deep in the `itemAnatomy` branch

 ### What's the Current Focus?

 I'm working on a template object for artefacts that will allow dynamic generation of artefacts with variable (but reasonable) constructions.
 Say the game generates a sword.
 It...